Finding Your Roots

-Finding Your Roots with Henry Louis Gates, Jr. is a documentary television series hosted by Henry Louis Gates Jr. that premiered on March 25, 2012, on PBS.
+Finding Your Roots with Henry Louis Gates, Jr. is an American documentary television series hosted by Henry Louis Gates Jr. that premiered on March 25, 2012, on PBS.
 In each episode, celebrities are presented with a "book of life" that is compiled with information researched by professional genealogists that allows them to view their ancestral histories, learn about familial connections and discover secrets about their lineage.

 All episodes air on Tuesdays.
-Season 9 began airing on January 3, 2023.
+Season 11 began airing on January 7, 2025, and ended on April 8.
+Season 12 is currently scheduled to premiere in January 2026.

 Premise

-The series uses traditional genealogical research (written records) and genetics (DNA testing) to discover the family history of well-known Americans.
+The series uses traditional genealogical research (written records) and genetics (DNA testing) to discover the family history of well-known people.
 Genetic techniques include Y-chromosome DNA, mitochondrial DNA, and autosomal DNA analyses to infer both ancient and recent genetic relationships.
 The show's professionals typically spend hundreds of hours researching each guest.

-Each celebrity guest is given a book of life which contains all the information discovered about the guest's genealogy by researchers.
+Each celebrity guest is given a "book of life", which contains all the information discovered about the guest's genealogy by researchers.
 Included in or within the book are comprehensive genetic results, a family tree that is as complete as paper research allows, copies of historical records used to assemble each tree and photos of newly found family members.
 In some episodes, particularly ones in which original DNA profiling research must be used to establish a past ancestor's parental link, guests are reunited with long lost relatives.
 However, in most episodes, each guest is predominantly shown seated opposite Gates as he guides them through their book of life.
 To show correlations between the guests' family stories, each episode cuts back and forth between two or three guest stories.
 To draw further correlations, Gates uses examples from his own genealogy quite frequently.
-Examples of this would be a grandmother of his having multiple children with a white man whose name she had never revealed, as well as Gates' membership into the Sons of the American Revolution.
+Examples of this would be a grandmother of his having multiple children with a white man whose name she had never revealed, as well as Gates's membership into the Sons of the American Revolution.

 In addition to celebrity guests, everyday people are sometimes featured in an episode to create a third or fourth story line.
 The non-celebrity guests are usually a group of peers.
-One example of this would be the episode in which Gates has his friends at his local barbershop take a DNA test to determine their ethnic makeup, each friend betting on their percentages of African, European, and Native American genetic heritage.
+One example of this would be the episode in which Gates has his friends at his local barbershop take a DNA test to determine their ethnic makeup, with each friend betting on their percentages of African, European, and Native American genetic heritage.
 Another episode uses a similar guessing game with students at a local school.
-Singular secondary guests include Robert Downey Sr. and Margarett Cooper, the latter being a friend of Gates'.
+Singular secondary guests include Robert Downey Sr. and Margarett Cooper, the latter being a friend of Gates's.
+The finale of Season 10 featured three ordinary people who wanted to solve mysteries.